RafaelReyesCarmona/Time32/Readme.md

 The internal time can be automatically synchronized at regular intervals to an external time source.
-This is enabled by calling the `setSyncProvider(provider)` function - the provider argument is the address of a function that returns the current time as a `time_t`.
+This is enabled by calling the `setSyncProvider(provider)` function - the provider argument is the address of a function that returns the current time as a `time32_t`.
 See the sketches in the examples directory for usage.

 The default interval for re-syncing the time is 5 minutes but can be changed by calling the `setSyncInterval(interval)` method to set the number of seconds between re-sync attempts.

-The Time library defines a structure for holding time elements that is a compact version of the C `tm` structure.
+The Time32 library defines a structure for holding time elements that is a compact version of the C `tm` structure.
-All the members of the Arduino `tm` structure are bytes and the year is offset from 1970.
+All the members of the `tm` structure are bytes excepts year that is 16bits.
+The year is offset from 1970.
-Convenience macros provide conversion to and from the Arduino format.
+Convenience macros provide conversion for make use more easy.

 Low-level functions to convert between system time and individual time elements are provided: